 - Instead of cream or half and half, I decided to just use 1% milk – mostly because that is what I had on hand.
 It added the perfect amount of creaminess to this soup.

 How To Store And Make-Ahead Zuppa Toscana Recipe

 This soup can be made ahead completely then frozen in individual containers.
 Thaw the container out in the refrigerator and then warm it up on the stove or microwave.

 Tip: When you freeze the soup, make sure to leave about 1 inch of room to allow for expansion.

 - 1 tablespoon olive oil

-- 1 pound of ground turkey (or poultry) Italian sausage (or 6 links casings removed)
+- 1 pound ground Italian turkey or poultry sausage or 6 links with casings removed

 - 1 teaspoon dried basil